 Master's Degree in Design through New Materials.

-5 days workshop in a European city.
+5 days workshop in a European city (depending on the overall health situation).
 Traveling expenses are not included.

 September to July

-Master's classes take place in Elisava and Materfad (Barcelona Design Hub).
+Master's classes take place in Elisava and some workshops in other distributed spaces.

 Can materials define the way our future is built?
 In the Master's Degree in Design through New Materials you will learn how to create new opportunities through new materials.